 - Create new, creative meals with your leftovers so you don’t get tired of eating the same thing.
-Sites like Food Network and allrecipes.com have recipes for Thanksgiving leftovers pizza, turkey pot pie, cranberry-carrot muffins, mashed potato pancakes and more!
+Sites like allrecipes.com, Family Circle and mrfood.com have recipes for sweet potato cake, leftovers pot pie, cranberry dream bars, peanut turkey noodles and more!

-- Freeze Thanksgiving leftovers so you can enjoy them later!
+- Freeze holiday leftovers so you can enjoy them later!

 Food Date Labeling

 While no one wants to eat food that’s no longer safe to eat, we also don’t want to throw out perfectly edible food before its time.
 The USDA Food Product Dating Fact Sheet explains what date labels really mean for food safety and how to store foods based on date labels.
 Here’s a quick reference guide:

 - “Sell-By” date tells the store how long to display the product for sale.
 You should buy the product before the date expires.

 - “Best if Used By (or Before)” date is recommended for best flavor or quality.
 It is not a purchase or safety date.
 Foods with a “best before” date should be safe to eat after the date, but they may no longer be at their best quality.

 - “Use-By” date is the last date recommended for the use of the product while at peak quality.

 - “Closed or coded dates” are packing numbers for use by the manufacturer.

 One way to waste less food is by storing foods to make them last longer.